mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 Software engineering consultancies like Mainmatter are nothing like that, but still "consultant" is a title with plenty of loaded meanings and associations.

-In the in-house team's view, consultants are often bad news: audits, inefficiencies, and changes suggested by _outsiders_!
-The natural reaction is to resist opening up, and then implementation of adjustments, even positive ones.
+Outsiders can be helpful.
+External experience and a fresh view on things can be very useful.

-The team needs a very good reason to be on board.
+But, as with any collaboration, it's important to be aware of given context and history, and to get the client team onboard.

 ## Making sure we're welcome guests

-Outsiders can be helpful, of course.
-External experience and a fresh view on things can be very useful.
-But, as with any collaboration, it's important to be aware of given context and history.
+When starting with a new client, we're mindful that we're coming in during a time of difficult change - be it in technical terms (changing stacks or merging systems, for example) or organizational ones, say when a team is expanding and re-organizing.

-When starting with a new client, we're mindful that we're many times coming in as outsiders during a time of difficult change for them - be it in technical terms (changing stacks or merging systems, for example) or organizational ones, say when a team is expanding and re-organizing.
-And, as often happens, both things at the same time.
+And, as often happens, both at once.

-We discuss that with the leadership team, and different stakeholders who might be involved in bringing us, and try to work with them in preparing the terrain for the engagement.
+We discuss that with the leadership team and with different stakeholders who might be involved in bringing us in to prepare the terrain for the engagement.

 ## Happy path